17 Popular Preschool Summer Camps in NYC

 At the Bank Street Lower Camp Village, activities are designed to develop a child's cognitive skills with an emphasis on play.
 Campers spend a lot of time exploring the city.
 Campers are divided into age groups and led by head counselors who are usually teachers at the Bank Street School for Children or graduate students from Bank Street College.
 Participants go on weekly field trips to places like the Bronx Zoo, Central Park Carousel, and other developmentally and age-appropriate spots.
 Swimming lessons take place three times a week at Riverdale's outdoor Skyview pool.

 Enjoy some old-fashioned summertime sprinkler fun during The Bronx House day camp.

 990 Pelham Parkway South

-Bronx House's experience early childhood education staff leads a great pre-PreK summer camp for young campers.
-Over the six-week session, kids will explore the local neighborhood, spend plenty of time splashing in the sprinklers, enjoy picnicking in the great outdoors and pick up new friends and skills along the way.
+Bronx House's experienced early childhood education staff leads a tremendous first summer camp for youngsters.
+Over the six-week session, kids explore the local neighborhood, spend plenty of time splashing in the sprinklers, enjoy picnicking in the great outdoors, and pick up new friends and skills along the way.
 Full- and half-day programs are available, but campers must register for the entire summer.

 The Caedmon School Discovery Camp – Upper East Side

 416 East 80th Street between First and York Avenues